-National Officials can only be appointed for CCI1, 2and 3 if specifically mentioned in the tables below.
+Note: National Officials can only be appointed for CCI1, 2and 3 if specifically mentioned in the tables below until 31.12.2023.
 If National Officials are appointed, these must be from the Host country (except for Assistant Technical Delegate, Assistant Course Designer & Assistant Steward providing they have insurance coverage) unless directly appointed by the FEI for the purpose of an Educational Program.